 Experts claim that empowered employees create a powerful organization.
 Empowering employees will help managers and organizations achieve their goals faster and without wasting resources.
 Empowerment makes them feel like they belong to the organization.
 Without employee empowerment, neither managers nor organizations can succeed in the long run.

 The purpose of employee empowerment is giving employees more authority so that they can play a more effective role in developing workflow.
 Also, their needs for direct supervisors will reduce.

-- It allows companies to make organizational decisions as a team.
+- Allows companies to make organizational decisions as a team.

-- It helps organizations to engage employees more in organizational responsibilities and authorization.
+- Helps organizations to engage employees more in organizational responsibilities and authorization.

-- It can create flexibility in the organization and help employees to adapt quickly to environmental changes.
+- Can create flexibility in the organization and help employees to adapt quickly to environmental changes.

-- It increases the satisfaction of employees as well as the customers.
+- Increases the satisfaction of employees as well as the customers.

-- It makes employees feel positive about their job and themselves.
+- Makes employees feel positive about their job and themselves.

-- It increases employees’ sense of commitment to their jobs.
+- Increases employees’ sense of commitment to their jobs.

-- It develops communication between managers and staff by streamlining workflows, which can solve many of the employees’ problems so that no more meetings will be required.
+- Develops communication between managers and staff by streamlining workflows, which can solve many of the employees’ problems so that no more meetings will be required.